wangjohn/creditly/README.md

 ![ScreenShot](images/teaser_snapshot.png)

 Creditly.js gives you everything you need in order to create a sleek, intuitive credit card form.
-Just copy the html, css, and javascript to getan intuitive credit card form in seconds.
+Just copy the html, css, and javascript to get an intuitive credit card form in seconds.
 You get credit card validation (using the Luhn algorithm) for free!

 ## Integration